chemfiles/chemfiles/README.md

 Moreover, OpenBabel is GPL software, which might make it harder to use by other softwares.
-For that point, MPL is (in my own opinion) a good compromise: you have to publish the files you modified under MPL, but you can use whatever licence you want for the rest of your code.
+For that point, MPL is (in my own opinion) a good compromise: you have to publish the files you modified under MPL, but you can use whatever license you want for the rest of your code.

 But maybe I am just reinventing the squared wheel =)

-## Licence
+## License

-All this code is copyrighted by Guillaume Fraux, and put to your disposition under the termes of the Mozilla Public Licence v2.0.
+All this code is copyrighted by Guillaume Fraux, and put to your disposition under the terms of the Mozilla Public License v2.0.